auth0/docs/articles/libraries/lock/v10/index.md

 ### Bundling Dependencies

-If you are using browserify or webpack to build your project and bundle its dependencies, after installing the `auth0-lock` module, you will need to bundle it with all its dependencies.
+If you are using Browserify or webpack to build your project and bundle its dependencies, after installing the `auth0-lock` module, you will need to bundle it with all its dependencies.
 Examples are available for [Browserify][example-browserify] and [webpack][example-webpack].

 ## Usage